anierzad/uncrop/README.md

 ## Challenges

 	* Finding a quick and reliable way to compare two images to see if they are similar
-	* Dealing with JPEG compression which will cause differences between the original and cropped/resized image
+	* Dealing with JPEG compression causing images to differ
 	* Avoiding false matches